-Natural production and storage of green gas
+Natural production of green gas

 “Archaea are the stars of the energy transition.
 We feed these microorganisms in our pore reservoirs with hydrogen and carbon dioxide – and they make them into natural, climateneutral green gas.”